luigi-rosso/bbds_packer/README.md

 # BeatBuddy Drum Kit Packer
-A tool for packing BeatBuddy drum kits from a simple markup text definitino files.
+A tool for packing BeatBuddy drum kits from a simple markup text definition files.

 ## Why
 BBManager was a little too tedious and error prone.